ComputeCanada/puppet-magic_castle/README.md

 ## `profile::vector`

-This class install and configures vector.dev service to manager logs.
+This class install and configures vector.dev service to manage logs.
 Refer to the [documentation](https://vector.dev/docs/) for configuration.

 ### parameters